Antarctic circles of latitude: 65th parallel south

 The 65th parallel south is a circle of latitude that is 65 degrees south of the Earth's equatorial plane.
 It crosses the Southern Ocean and Antarctica.

 At this latitude the sun is visible for 22 hours, 2 minutes during the December solstice and 3 hours, 35 minutes during the June solstice.

-Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 65° south passes through: